Creating a Learning Structure within Your Company

 By following these steps and fostering a culture of learning, your organization can create an environment that encourages growth, innovation, and continuous development for all employees.

-For more information on promoting a learning mindset in your organization, we recommend the following resources:
+For more information on promoting a learning mindset and Learning Structure in your organization, we recommend the following resources:

 _________________________________________________